y00sh/HP-35-Logarithm/README.md

 ### $$b^x = 2^{\log_2(b^x)} = 2^{x\log_2(b)}`$$

-This code is meant to introduce you interesting mathematical algorithms.
+This code is meant to introduce you to interesting mathematical algorithms.
 Gas savings for users are of greater importance and the HP-35 calculator used lookup tables to minimize computation.
 It also didn't utilize exponents in our code which are particular expensive.

 to solve for the largest decimal value, 18707220957835557353007165858768422651595.9365500927 had a total gas of 4275